Jan. 6 insurrection hearings: How to watch and what to know

 HOW TO WATCH THE HEARING

 Several major networks and cable news programs are expected to carry the first hearing live in its prime-time slot.
-The committee is also expected to live-stream it on C-SPAN and on its YouTube page.
+C-SPAN will be live streaming the hearing and it will also be aired on the committee's YouTube page.

 WHO IS EXPECTED TO TESTIFY?

+British filmmaker Nick Quested, who recorded members of the far-right Proud Boys extremist group as they stormed the building, and Caroline Edwards, a U.S. Capitol Police officer who was seriously injured in the attack, will be among the witnesses.

-The select committee has yet to release details about who is expected to testify Thursday.
-But the public hearing, unlike other committee hearings, will be a mixture of traditional testimony as well as a multimedia presentation.
+The public hearing, unlike other committee hearings, will be a mixture of traditional testimony as well as a multimedia presentation.

+In subsequent hearings, the committee has reached out to a group of Trump-era Justice Department officials, including Jeffrey Rosen, the acting attorney general at the time of the riot, about having them as witnesses, according to a person familiar with the matter who insisted on anonymity to discuss private conversations.

 WHAT WILL THE HEARING ENTAIL?